increase conversions on your website

 Optimise Images for Mobile

 Large, unoptimised images slow down mobile load times, causing visitors to abandon your site before they even see your offer.
-Mobile users expect fast, smooth browsing-if they have to wait for oversized images to load, they’ll leave and take their business elsewhere.
+Mobile users expect fast, smooth browsing-if they have to wait for oversized images to load, they’ll take their business elsewhere.

 Compressing images, using next-gen formats like WebP, and setting proper dimensions ensure fast loading without sacrificing quality.
-A site that loads quickly keeps users engaged and increases the chances of them completing a purchase, signing up, or taking another desired action.
+A site that loads quickly keeps users engaged and improves the chances of them completing a purchase, signing up, or taking another desired action.

 17